 Allen’s Landing is an historic park that truly defines our city.
-Often described as “Houston’s Plymouth Rock”, it was here in 1836 that August Chapman and John Kirby Allen stepped ashore and claimed Houston, as their own.
-This site, at the confluence of Buffalo and White Oak bayous also became Houston’s first port, a thriving commercial hub, and a symbol of our city’s entrepreneurial spirit.
-Today, through efforts of the non-profit Buffalo Bayou Partnership, historic Allen’s Landing.
+Often described as “Houston’s Plymouth Rock,” it was here in 1836 that August Chapman and John Kirby Allen stepped ashore and claimed Houston as their own.
+This site, at the confluence of Buffalo and White Oak Bayous also became Houston’s first port, a thriving commercial hub, and a symbol of our city’s entrepreneurial spirit.
+After years of neglect, BBP took the lead in revitalizing Allen’s Landing.
 Included among a series of enhancements are: restored historic wharf, embarcadero, entry plaza and public art.
 The park was also extended west to eventually connect Allen’s Landing to Sesquicentennial Park.